 Believed to have been derived from the Brythonic word ‘irafon’ meaning ‘green water’, the first lands bearing the name of Irvine appear to have been in Dumfriesshire.

-The current Innes Clan Chief is Alexander Irvine of Drum, 27th Baron of Drum.
+The current chief of Clan Irvine is Alexander Irvine of Drum, 27th Baron of Drum.